docker-mailserver/docker-mailserver/docs/content/config/security/rspamd.md

 #### With the Help of a Custom File

-DMS provides the ability to do simple adjustments to Rspamd modules with the help of a file you can mount to `docker-data/dms/config/rspamd-commands`.
+DMS provides the ability to do simple adjustments to Rspamd modules with the help of a file.
+Just place a file called `rspamd-commands` into the directory `docker-data/dms/config/` (which translates to `/tmp/docker-mailserver` in the container).
 If this file is present, DMS will evaluate it.
 The structure is _very_ simple.
 Each line in the file looks like this:

 ```txt
 COMMAND MODULE ARGUMENT1 ARGUMENT2